ranjanrsorte/angular-learning/README.md

 # Create Module Command
 1. ng generate module [MODULE-NAME]

+# For Adding a form in the Angular
+1. Import the 'FormsModule' from the '@angular/forms' library in the 'app.module.ts' file `import { FormsModule } from '@angular/forms'`

+2. Update the 'imports' array in the 'app.module.ts' file `imports: [FormsModule]`

+3. Import the 'NgForm' from the '@angular/forms' library in the '.ts' file of component `import { NgForm } from '@angular/forms';`

+# Commands for installing bootstrap
+1. `ng add @ng-bootstrap/ng-bootstrap`

 # Questions
 1. How to install specific angular cli version?
     - We can directly update the version by updating @angular/cli and other dependency with @angular from package.json file.